House Republicans jostle for post-Boehner leadership power

 Price is a physician who chairs the House budget committee.
 Ryan is a former vice presidential nominee.

-Boehner triggered the changing of the guard on Friday when he said he will leave Congress at the end of October after struggling with repeated rebellions by conservatives during a tumultuous five-year reign as the chamber's top Republican.
+Boehner triggered the changing of the guard last week when he said he will leave Congress at the end of October after struggling with repeated rebellions by conservatives during a tumultuous five-year reign as the chamber's top Republican.

+No date for a House leadership election has been set.
+House Republicans were planning to discuss the election process at a Tuesday evening meeting, Massie said.

 (Reporting by Susan Cornwell; Editing by Kevin Drawbaugh and Lisa Shumaker)